fieldtrip/website/workshop/cuttingeegx.md

 ### MATLAB

-For the hands-on sessions we assume that you have a computer with a relatively recent version of MATLAB installed (preferably < 5 years old, >= 2019a/b).
+For the hands-on sessions we assume that you have a computer with a relatively recent version of MATLAB installed (preferably < 5 years old, so >= 2019a/b).

 ### FieldTrip

 To get the most recent copy of FieldTrip, you can follow this [link](https://github.com/fieldtrip/fieldtrip/releases/tag/20240916), download the zip-file, and unzip it at a convenient location on your laptop's hard drive.

-Alternatively, you could do the following in the MATLAB command window (less work and faster downloading):
+Alternatively, you can do the following in the MATLAB command window (less work and more robust):

 ```
 % create a folder that will contain the code and the data, and change directory